CompCogNeuro/sims/ch2/detector/README.md

 Now, let's try to understand exactly why the unit responds as it does.
 The key to doing so is to understand the relationship between the pattern of weights and the input pattern.

-* Click the `Digits` button again (if the window was closed) and scroll inside so that the `8` digit is visible.
-Now resize the whole window so it is roughly big enough to only show the `8` and position the window so it is next to the main window that includes the `Network` display.
-The idea is that you can see both side-by-side, so you may want/need to shrink the main window to prevent occlusion of the `Digits` window.
-Then do `Init` in the toolbar and `Step` for each input digit in turn.
+* Go back to the `Wts/r.Wt` display in the Network, then click the `Digits` button again (if the window was closed), and make sure you can see the weights as well.
+The idea is to compare the weights with the digit patterns.

-> **Question 2.8:** For each digit, report the number of active `Input` units where there is also a weight of 1 according to the `8` digit pattern.
-In other words, report the *overlap* between the input activity and the weight pattern. *HINT: Strictly speaking, the `8` display in the `Digits` window is NOT representing the weights per se, but as we saw earlier using the `r.Wt` functionality in `Network,` they are the same pattern -- and displaying the windows side-by-side just makes the counting easier.*
+> **Question 2.8:** For each digit pattern, report the number of active units in the pattern where there is also a weight of 1 according to the `8` digit pattern shown in the `r.Wt` view in the Network.
+In other words, report the *overlap* between the digit input activity and the weight pattern.

 The number of inputs having a weight of 1 that you just calculated should correspond to the total excitatory input `Ge`, also called the **net input**, going into the receiving unit, which is a function of the average of the sending activation `Act` times the weight `Wt` over all the units, with a correction factor for the expected activity level in the layer, `Alpha`: